Lilian Lee: Literary style

 Lee's novels depict romantic relationships and tensions between men and women that are tinged with sadness.
 She has said they are inspired by personal experience.
 Lee often adapts elements of early Chinese vernacular literature and the supernatural, to retell a well-known theme or story from an underdog perspective.
 Her novel Green Snake was based on White Snake, an ancient Chinese novel in which two snakes become humans and learn about love and suffering.
 This treatment is an evolution from the original story, White Snake, where Green Snake is only a supporting character.
 Green Snake, the emotional and beautiful Green Snake is the main character, who is in love with Xu Xian.

 In Rouge, the main character Fleur, who worked in one of Hong Kong's "flower houses," and comes back to life 50 years later to be reunited with her lover Chan Chen-Pang whom she involved in a double suicide.
 In Terracotta Warrior, the immortal Mong Tiang Fong wakes up after 2000 years.
 Golden Lotus in The Reincarnation of Golden Lotus is a spirit.

-Lee believes that to make an impression on the reader, good writers must express their emotions.